 New York and DC Attorneys General Investigations

-As a result of the sprawling evidence of financial mismanagement, self-dealing, and questionable business practices, New York Attorney General Letitia James is investigating whether the NRA violated New York’s charities law.
-District of Columbia Attorney General Karl Racine is also investigating the NRA and NRA Foundation for suspected violations of nonprofit law.
+As a result of the sprawling evidence of financial mismanagement, self-dealing, and questionable business practices, New York Attorney General Letitia James launched an investigation into whether the NRA violated New York’s charities law.
+District of Columbia Attorney General Karl Racine similarly investigated the NRA and NRA Foundation for suspected violations of nonprofit law.
 These regulators have a particular interest in the organization, since the NRA is chartered in New York, and the NRA Foundation is chartered in Washington DC.

-While the investigations remain in the investigatory stage (and thus are not generating public court filings), two disputes between the NRA and the Office of the New York Attorney General (OAG) have spilled out into court filings.
+While these cases are still at their initial stages, two pre-litigation (i.e., during the investigation) disputes between the NRA and the Office of the New York Attorney General (OAG) have spilled out into court filings.

 First, as part of its investigation, the OAG subpoenaed Lt.
 Col. Oliver North, a former NRA president and current member of the NRA board of directors, to produce documents and give testimony.
 Incredibly, the NRA – the subject of the investigation – demanded to attend the testimony of Col. North.
 When the OAG refused, the NRA brought a lawsuit to try to force the OAG to allow NRA lawyers to participate in North’s testimony.
 After a full briefing and hearing on the issue, the New York State Court rejected the NRA’s lawsuit.

 Second, in October 2019, the OAG was forced to sue the NRA after “a pattern of obstruction and interference” in the investigation, including efforts to prevent its former vendor, Ackerman McQueen, from promptly complying with a subpoena.
 Once again, the court ruled against the NRA.

 The filings on this page are a selection of the more significant filings in the matter.
 The full docket can be accessed at the New York courts website here.